PranavMishra17/VoicePersona-Dataset/README.md

-# GLOBE_V2 Voice Description Pipeline with Qwen2-Audio
+# VoicePersona Dataset generation Pipeline with Qwen2-Audio-7B

-A GPU-optimized pipeline for generating detailed voice descriptions from the GLOBE_V2 speech dataset using Qwen2-Audio-7B model.
+A GPU-optimized pipeline for generating detailed voice descriptions using Qwen2-Audio-7B model.
 Designed to work on consumer GPUs (6GB VRAM) through quantization and streaming.

 ## 📋 Table of Contents
 - [Overview](#overview)